 An intro to poker photography awaits after the break.

-1. Lighting is Going to Be Everything
+1. Lighting is Everything

 So here’s the thing: low light performance is probably the single most important factor for poker photographers.